moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 yarn deploy
 ```

 You'll get a transaction status as well as a contract address.
-Copy this contract address, as you'll need to refer to it in the next steps.
+Copy this contract address, as you'll need to refer to it in the following steps.

 ![Get output of deployed aggregator contract](/images/builders/tutorials/oracles/phala/phala-6.webp)

 ### Access Aggregator Contract {: #access-aggregator-contract }

 Let's demonstrate interacting with the newly deployed aggregator contract.
 Make sure that your MetaMask wallet is connected to your EVM ContainerChain.
-You add your ContainerChain to your MetaMask by pressing "Add to MetaMask" on your dashboard on [apps.tanssi.network](https://apps.tanssi.network/){target=\_blank}.
+You can add your ContainerChain to your MetaMask by pressing "Add to MetaMask" on your dashboard on [apps.tanssi.network](https://apps.tanssi.network/){target=\_blank}.

 Paste the [aggregator contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol){target=\_blank} into a new file in Remix and compile it.